jeremy-jarvis/applitools-demo/setting-up-applitools.md

 ## Write the Applitools Tests

-As explained in the introduction, we are going to set up two test suites - one for the standard E2E tests and one for the visual (Applitools) E2E tests.
+As explained in the introduction, we are going to set up two test suites: one for the standard E2E tests, and one for the visual (Applitools) E2E tests.
 We already have the standard test suite in place.
 We'll add the visual tests to a new folder to keep them separate: `e2e/visual-tests/`

 We are going to use Cucumber to execute our Applitools tests, so let's add a feature file and a steps file, organized under that directory: